joaldi2208/Similarity-Network-for-aglycon-taxonomy/README.md

 ### Possible extensions or improvements
-- the program is basesd a one simple comparison of structures, which leads to a long runtime (O(n)).
+- the program is basesd a one simple comparison of structures, which leads to a long runtime (O(n<sup>2</sup>)).
 A time-efficient search algorithm for two-pair comparisons could therefore reduce the runtime immensley.
 - the number of usable superkingdoms could be extended
 - So far there is no validation of the predictions made for the superkingdoms
+- the rules for annotation can be improved in future versions.
+Which percent of annotated aglycons in a cluster is required to predict the annotation of all other algycons in the same cluster?